Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, Face ID sensors need to occupy a certain position on the iPhone screen.
 Photo: MacRumors.

 However, there are some new display technologies that could make this possible.
 Transparent OLED panels can allow infrared light to pass through specific areas of the screen.
-However, some devices that currently use this approach suffer from reduced brightness and clarity.
+However, some devices that currently use this method suffer from reduced brightness and clarity.

-LTPO displays with subpixels that can be temporarily disabled would also allow sensors to “see” through the panel during authentication.
+LTPO displays with sub-pixels that can be temporarily disabled would also allow sensors to “see” through the panel during authentication.
 Another possibility involves integrating optical waveguide layers into the display to carry infrared signals to and from the sensors.

-If Apple intends to celebrate the 20th anniversary of the iPhone with a hardware step similar to 2017's iPhone X — the first iPhone to ditch the Home button and introduce Face ID — an all-screen design would certainly make a splash.
+If Apple intends to celebrate the 20th anniversary of the iPhone with a hardware step similar to 2017's iPhone X — the first iPhone to ditch the Home button and introduce Face ID — then an all-screen design would certainly make a splash.

 In 2017, to celebrate the 10th anniversary of the iPhone, the company introduced the special edition iPhone X with a completely new design.